scyheidekamp/VQGAN-CLIP/README.md

 # VQGAN-CLIP Overview

+This fork includes changes to be able to run this on CPU only.

 A repo for running VQGAN+CLIP locally.
 This started out as a Katherine Crowson VQGAN+CLIP derived Google colab notebook.

 Original notebook: [![Open In Colab][colab-badge]][colab-notebook]